Bumstriker112/UW-Madison-Stats-Club-Data-Challenge-Falll-2025/README.md

 **CPI_Annual:** This column contains the US's average annual CPI-U for each year.
 The CPI-U is the Consumer Price Index for Urban Consumers.
 It can be used to calculate **price inflation**, or at least a good and commonly-referenced estimate of inflation.
 It may be useful to familiarize yourself with the CPI and how to use it to calculate inflation.
 Here is a good starting point: [link](https://en.wikipedia.org/wiki/Consumer_price_index_in_the_United_States).

 **GDP_Current_USD:** This column contains the US's nominal Gross Domestic Product (GDP) in USD ($) for each year.
 It may be useful to familiarize yourself with GDP and its relevance to interpreting US trade data.

+Note that the datasets in the "Data for Predictive Modeling" folder can be used for other analyses.

 ## Introduction to the Data Challenge